Paperspace/paperspace-node/README.md

 ## Security

 Think you've discovered a security flaw or exploit?
-We offer bug bounties for responsible vulnerability disclosures that match our criteria.
 Please contact us directly at [support@paperspace.com](mailto:support@paperspace.com) and we will respond as quickly as we can.

 ## Disclaimer